 Jim Crane travels globally to meet with new and existing clients and identify potential acquisitions.
-Jim is a graduate of University of Central Missouri and is Chairman of the Houston Astros professional baseball team, winners of the World Series championship.
+Jim is a graduate of University of Central Missouri and is Chairman of the Houston Astros professional baseball team, based at Minute Maid Park, winners of the World Series championship.

 Jim Crane was born in 1954 in St Louis, Missouri.
 His tireless work ethic, competitive nature and commitment to excellence came through in his youth as a standout pitcher for Central Missouri State University - now University of Central Missouri (UCM).
 Crane received numerous awards and to this day holds pitching records.
 He earned a Bachelor of Science in Industrial Safety from UCM in 1976 and went to work in the commercial insurance industry.
 In 1982 Crane moved to Houston and entered the freight forwarding business.
 Shortly after his move, he started his first of many companies.

 In 1984, at the age of 30, Crane founded Eagle Global Logistics (EGL) with $10,000 borrowed from his sister.
 Crane grew and transformed EGL from a domestic freight forwarder with two employees to a leading provider of global end-to-end supply chain solutions and logistics with 10,000 employees.
 In 1995, Crane took the company public (symbol EAGL).
 By 2007 EGL posted revenue of $4 billion and had over 400 service centers in more than 100 countries.
 The company won numerous awards for growth and reached #599 on the Fortune 1000 list.

 With the proceeds from the sale of EGL Jim formed his investment management company, Crane Capital Group (CCG) in 2006.
 Jim Crane is CEO of Crane Capital Group and is Chairman of the Board for his various companies.